flexunit/flexunit/FlexUnit4SampleCIProject/README.txt

 Disclaimer and support
 ------------------------------------------------------------------------
 The builds in the sample project were tested using Ant 1.7.1, Maven 2.0.10, and FlexMojos 3.5.0.
-The FlexUnit4 Ant task JAR was built using Java 5.
-The source for the sample project was built using Flex 3.5.0.12683 and Flash Player 10.0 r42.
+The FlexUnit4 Ant task JAR was built for Java 5 using JDK 6.
+Validation of the source for the sample project was built using Flex 3.5.0.12683 and Flash Player 10.0 r42.
 Please consult the individual build files for more details on each's implementation of the build process.

 Please keep in mind, these Ant and Maven builds have been created as suggestions for how to employ FlexUnit4 in a project's build process.
 These build files are not intended to dictate good practice with respect to using Ant or Maven.
-For more details on the Apache Ant project visit http://ant.apache.org/, for Apache Maven visit http://maven.apache.org/, and for FlexMojos visit http://flexmojos.sonatype.org/.
+For more details on the FlexUnit Ant task visit http://docs.flexunit.org/index.php?title=Ant_Task, Apache Ant project visit http://ant.apache.org/, for Apache Maven visit http://maven.apache.org/, and for FlexMojos visit http://flexmojos.sonatype.org/.
 If you require assistance in using this Ant task, please utilize the user forums listed at http://flexunit.org as well as the wiki at the same location.
+To read more about Continuous Integration methods using FlexUnit visit http://docs.flexunit.org/index.php?title=Continuous_Integration_Support.